 NC Wildlife Federation Governor's Conservation Achievement Award, Youth Conservationist of the Year

 Begins collecting signatures for her pledge: "To never buy a baby turtle at the beach, to support environmental education, to leave nature in nature, and to tell one friend about this."
-Nearly 800 signatures have been collected to date.
+Nearly 800 signatures have been collected.

-Sells turtle soap at the historic, 24 Hour Grand Opening of the Nature Research Center and raises money for the Herpetology Department
+Sells turtle soap at the historic, 24 Hour Grand Opening of the Nature Research Center and raises $500 for the Herpetology Department

 The News & Observer includes turtle soap in the Holiday Gift Guide